 |Clavicle fracture||£4,830 to £11,490|

 Our No Win No Fee service has been designed from the ground up to be simple and efficient.
 We won’t over-complicate things, and we won’t offer you advice based on lining our own pockets.
-Instead, we will simply aim to get you the most compensation possible, in the shortest amount of time.
+Instead, we will aim to get you the most compensation possible in the shortest amount of time.

 Call Today For Expert Advice on a Taxi Accident Claim

-Have you recently suffered an injury that was sustained due to being involved in an accident whilst riding in a taxi or minicab?
+Have you recently suffered an injury sustained due to being involved in an accident whilst riding in a taxi or minicab?
 Did you know that even a minor injury could be a valid reason to make a compensation claim?

-Taxi Accident Claims FAQ
+Taxi Accident Claims FAQs

 What is the average payout for pain and suffering in a car accident?